NAMTeam/namteam.github.io/content/docs/getting-started/frequently-asked-questions.md

 Adding any Plugins to the game will impact performance to at least some extent -- more for the game to load.
 With modern hardware (as of 2023), the most prominent impacts is will be with the initial load of the game and when loading a city tile for the first time after that initial load.
 This can be a noticeable difference, particularly if you've installed the full NAM after running completely "vanilla" (without plugins).
 The loading time will shorten with subsequent loads of other cities in the same play session.
 If you exit and re-enter the game, subsequent re-entries will also be quicker.
 Installing Null 45's [Startup Performance Optimization DLL for SimCity 4](https://community.simtropolis.com/files/file/36244-startup-performance-optimization-dll-for-simcity-4/) has been shown to make a dramatic difference in reducing load times.

-### What all is included in the NAM?

-Check out the [Content Overview](/docs/getting-started/what-is-the-nam/) page for a brief look, and the full [Features](/docs/feature-guides) section of this documentation for a more in-depth look.
-The contents of the latest version can be found in the [History](/docs/reference/nam-version-history/) section.

 ### Is this mod stable?

 The NAM has been around since shortly after the game released in 2003, and is the most widely-used mod for SimCity 4 Deluxe/Rush Hour.
 While there are always things in the NAM that are being improved, it has such wide acceptance because it is generally considered to be a stable addition to the game.
 If you encounter issues while using the mod, the NAM Team would like to know, as we want to ensure users of this mod have an enjoyable experience.